Millennials are anxious about their personal finances

 Be credit savvy

 As soon as you open a credit account and begin using your card, you will soon get a credit score.
 Your credit score is basically a three-digit number that is calculated from your free credit report in Canada, valuing how “creditworthy” you are.
 A credit score is ranked from 300 (poor) to 900 (excellent).
 For Canadians to obtain financial products, your credit score should be 650 or more.
-But how do you build this as a 20-something new credit card user?
+But how do you improve this as a 20-something new credit card user?

-In order to build credit in your 20s, it’s important to be credit savvy.
+In order to boost credit in your 20s, it’s important to be credit savvy.
 When you open your account, you must ensure you pay all credit card bills on time and ensure you’re not living beyond your means.
 A few factors contribute to how your credit score is calculated, but the longer the credit history, the better.
 So in order to be credit smart, you must ensure you’re monitoring your score, checking your Transunion and Equifax credit report and do your research.
 There are plenty of websites online that will not only provide you with your free credit score but will show you exactly what debts to pay and when in order to get the most credit points.
 You can check out our post on what websites you can use here.

 Live on less

-Learning to live on less in your 20’s means you’re adapting habits that won’t leave you lacking on the money.
+Learning to live on less in your 20’s means you’re adapting habits that won’t leave you lacking on money.
 At times, juggling bills can be stressful.
 And when you’re younger and may not yet have a mortgage, car loan and other debts to pay, it’s great to spend as little as you can.

 This can mean trying to avoid eating out, excessive vacations, subscriptions to too many streaming services i.e..
 Disney Plus, Netflix, Spotify etc. This doesn’t mean you’re not allowed to enjoy your money, just trying to encourage smart, thoughtful spending.